This Cuban Black Beans Recipe is a step by step guide to authentic traditional Cuban black beans.

 - Add 2 cups of bean liquid to the sofrito on high heat.
 Add the vinegar, sugar, another ¼ cup of olive oil, ½ teaspoon of salt and cook together with the liquid for 15-20 minutes.

-- Add the beans to the pot and cook together for 1 hour so the beans absorb all the flavor in the liquid.
+- Add the beans to the pot.
+Bring them to a boil for a good 5-10 minutes on medium high heat.
+Then simmer it down to medium low and let it cook together for at least 30 minutes up to an hour so the beans absorb all the flavor in the liquid.
 Taste for salt and pepper. (since you are using fresh beans they will take on more salt than canned).
 If the beans have absorbed too much liquid and are too thick, add 1-2 cups more of water until your desired consistency

-- When I am ready to serve I like to add 1 tablespoon of each the oil, vinegar and the sugar with some dashes of hot sauce.
+- When ready to serve I like to add 1 tablespoon of each the oil, vinegar and the sugar with some dashes of hot sauce.
 It helps all the flavors stand out.